Hydraulic telegraph: Greek hydraulic semaphore system

 The ancient Greek design was described in the 4th century BC by Aeneas Tacticus and the 3rd century BC by the historian Polybius.
-According to Polybius, it was used during the First Punic War to send messages between Sicily and Carthage.

 The system involved identical containers on separate hills, which are not connected to each other; each container would be filled with water, and a vertical rod floated within it.
 The rods were inscribed with various predetermined codes at various points along its height.

 To send a message, the sending operator would use a torch to signal the receiving operator; once the two were synchronized, they would simultaneously open the spigots at the bottom of their containers.
 Water would drain out until the water level reached the desired code, at which point the sender would signal with his torch, and the operators would simultaneously close their spigots.
 Thus the length of time between the sender's torch signals could be correlated with specific predetermined codes and messages.

 A contemporary description of the ancient telegraphic method was provided by Polybius.
 In The Histories, Polybius wrote:

+Modern experiments show that the data transfer rate can achieve 151 letter per hour.